textileio/community/docs/a-tour-of-textile.md

 Welcome to Textile!
 This is a great place to start if you're a developer interested in using Textile's decentralized tooling in your mobile, desktop, or web applications.
 However, anyone interested in learning how to run and interact with a Textile peer will also find this tour useful.

+!!! danger

+    Threads v1 are being deprecated.
+Please follow our ongoing work on v2 on both the [go-textile-threads repo](https://github.com/textileio/go-textile-threads) and the [early preview](https://paper.dropbox.com/doc/Threads-v2-Early-Preview-X8fKsMiTyztuQ1L8CnUng).

+    Until Threads v2 release please follow this tour for experimentation purposes only.

 ## Concepts

 The rest of this document assumes that you are somewhat familiar with the following concepts: